Untether AI nabs $125M for AI acceleration chips

 “Untether AI has a scalable architecture that provides a revolutionary approach to AI inference acceleration.
 Its industry-leading power efficiency can deliver the compute density and flexibility required for current and future AI workloads in the cloud, for edge computing, and embedded devices,” Tracker Capital senior advisor Shaygan Kheradpir said in a press release.

-There’s no shortage of adjacent startup rivals in a chip segment market that’s anticipated to reach $91.18 billion by 2025.
+There’s no shortage of adjacent startup rivals in a chip segment market anticipated to reach $91.18 billion by 2025.
 California-based Mythic has raised $85.2 million to develop custom in-memory compute architecture.
 Graphcore, a Bristol, U.K.-based startup creating chips and systems to accelerate AI workloads, has a war chest in the hundreds of millions of dollars.
 SambaNova has raised over $1 billion to commercialize its AI acceleration hardware.
 And Baidu’s growing AI chip unit was recently valued at $2 billion after funding.

-With the latest infusion, Toronto-based Untether’s total raised stands at $152 million.
+Toronto-based Untether’s total raised now stands at $152 million.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: